and-vu/and-vu.github.io/andrea-vu-portfolio/src/content/research/pegasys.md

 Developed the proof-of-concept, development, and testing of the Precision and Extended Glide Airdrop System, a high-performance powered paraglider system designed for cargo delivery in contested environments.
 Project conducted in collaboration with the US Army's DEVCOM Soldier Center and Aerial Delivery Solutions.

+---

-## Accomplishments
+## Key Accomplishments

-- Enhanced precision and range of airdrop operations, enabling accurate payload delivery over extended distances while reducing risk to aircrews
+- **Enhanced precision and range** of airdrop operations, enabling accurate payload delivery over extended distances while reducing risk to aircrews

-- Led and executed multiple flight tests to validate system performance across multiple test beds
+- **Led and executed multiple flight tests** to validate system performance across multiple test beds

-- Analyzed flight data to assess paraglider performance viability and consistency, informing design improvements
+- **Analyzed flight data** to assess paraglider performance viability and consistency, informing design improvements

-- Refined deployment strategies and assessed payload capacity under various deployment conditions
+- **Refined deployment strategies** and assessed payload capacity under various deployment conditions